AdaCore/gnatdoc/documentation/users_guide/annotations.rst

 *@disc*

-   document a discriminant of record/task/protected type, with the following
+   document a discriminant of a record/task/protected type, with the following
    syntax:

       *@disc <discriminant_name> <description>*